What is the purpose of having a centralized repository?

 No. In general, each contributing study should have its own plan for specimen processing and storage during study conduct.
 This can involve a central receiving laboratory that processes, analyzes, or stores the specimens needed for the planned analyses.
 Alternatively, studies may have the specimens processed at the collection site and then batch shipped to the central receiving laboratory.

-Can the NIDDK Central Repository carry out specimen processing or routine clinical analyses?
+Can NIDDK Central Repository carry out specimen processing or routine clinical analyses?

 The Biorepository component is not intended to serve as a clinical laboratory; however, it may be able to perform some routine quality and quantitative assays for specified material types and, when approved, other specialized services.
 Please contact the NIDDK Biorepository Support staff for additional information.